kottoization/kottoization/README.md

 At university, I actively engage in scientific and social activities.
 I'm a member of a scientific club where I enhance my skills in .NET and Python while serving as the vice-chair of the faculty's student council.

 I have proffesional experience in Web Development, Testing and DevOps - you can find more information on my [LinkedIn](https://www.linkedin.com/in/mateusz-mulka/)
+I am also an active user of [LeetCode](https://leetcode.com/u/kotto/)

 An overview of my ongoing projects and continuous learning:
 ---